Fibre: Why is it so important?

 Most people know that fibre is important to keep the digestive system healthy, yet four out of five of us are not eating enough.1 The benefits of eating a high fibre diet stretch far beyond digestive health…

 Fibre, also known as ‘roughage', is the indigestible part of plant foods.

-Insoluble fibre is the type of fibre that’s best at preventing and alleviating constipation.
-Wholegrain bread, brown rice, wholegrain breakfast cereals and fruit and vegetables all contain this type of fibre.
+Insoluble fibre is the type of fibre that's best at preventing and alleviating constipation.
+Wholegrain bread, brown rice, wholegrain breakfast cereals and fruit and vegetables all contain insoluble fibre.

 How much fibre should we be eating?

 Nutritionists recommend that we should eat 18-24g of fibre per day.2

 What are the health benefits of eating a diet rich in fibre?

 Both soluble and insoluble dietary fibre act in a number of ways to help maintain good health: